thorhalbert/VRWorlds-Lib3DOM/ArchitectureDocs/High Level Use-Cases.md

 Get a manifest for the Avatar and everything it's carrying (current active personal inventory)

-Start loading the 'EntityLets' for the Avatar and the Entities (unless they're cached).
+Start loading the Emissary Modules for the Avatar and the Entities (unless they're cached).

 These get loaded into the **_Avatar _**and the**_ Current Inventory_** V8 instances.